To make our roads safer and to reduce deaths and serious injuries, the new Speed Limits Bylaw will come into force 30 June 2020 onwards.

 |Residential and urban roads||

 These roads have been selected because they have:

 |Town centres and Auckland city centre||

 These areas have been selected because:

 Some ‘self-explaining’ roads, or sections of roads, have been included.
-These are areas where the road conditions already cause drivers to travel at a lower speed – such as winding rural roads and traffic-calmed urban areas.
-Therefore, reducing the speed limit will make it easier for people who don’t know the roads as well to know what the appropriate speed is.
+These are areas where the road conditions already cause drivers to travel at a lower speed – such as winding rural roads and some urban areas with speed bumps to help driver choose a safe speed.

 Other initiatives we are working on to improve road safety

 In addition to reviewing speed limits, we are implementing a comprehensive road safety programme that will complement lower speeds across Auckland, which includes: